PrefectHQ/prefect/docs/concepts/tasks.md

 ## Tags

-Sometimes, it is useful to group a variety a tasks in multiple ways.
+Sometimes, it is useful to group tasks in ways other than by name or flow context.
 Prefect provides tags for this purpose.

-Tags may be specified either as an optional keyword argument on.
+Tags may be specified either as an optional keyword argument on on the task definition, or as a keyword argument or with a convenient context manager.

 ```python hl_lines="1"
 @task(name="hello-task", description="This task says hello.")